 Surrogacy is when another woman carries and gives birth to a baby for the couple who want to have a child.
 One or both of the couple may provide the genetic material for the child.
 You should seek legal advice before entering into a surrogacy arrangement.

 A surrogate (whether or not they are genetically related to the child) is considered the child’s legal mother until and unless that status is altered by an order of the court (a “Parental Order” – see below).
 A surrogate mother (who will be giving birth to the baby) will be entitled to statutory maternity leave and pay in the same way as other employees.
 Being a surrogate does not affect your right to maternity leave, even after the child is born.

 Where the surrogate mother is married/ in a civil partnership, her husband/civil partner (unless s/he did not consent to the surrogacy arrangement) will be treated as the father of the child until and unless a Parental Order is granted.

 If the surrogate mother is not married/in a civil partnership, the person providing the sperm will automatically be the second legal parent at birth.
 They may be eligible for paternity leave and Statutory Paternity Pay.

-Where a couple have entered into a surrogacy arrangement with the surrogate mother they may apply for a Parental Order which, if granted, transfers the legal parental responsibility on to those two people.
-A single person can not apply for a Parental Order in a surrogacy situation.
+Where a couple have entered into a surrogacy arrangement with the surrogate mother, they may apply for a Parental Order which, if granted, transfers the legal parental responsibility on to the individual or couple.
 In order for a Parental Order to be granted, a number of conditions must be satisfied including:

 - the surrogate mother is not one of the applicants